USA Cycling has a policy of diversity and inclusion, as set forth in the USA Cycling Code of Conduct and Bylaws.

 For purposes of this policy, USA Cycling considers elite competition levels to include members competing at or above the following category thresholds in that member’s self-selected gender:

-Collegiate racing and categories will be considered non-elite.
+- Collegiate races and categories are considered non-elite.
 However an athlete’s non-collegiate racing category will take precedence when establishing gender and elite versus non-elite status for the purposes of this policy.

 Compliance with USA Cycling’s Elite Competition Transgender Policy may be monitored.
 Therefore a member who chooses to avail him or herself of this policy consents to testing for compliance.
 Any such member who cannot meet the criteria set forth in this policy will have his or her case analyzed on an individual basis and may be re-categorized by class, category or gender.